jbjbjb1/sailing_allocations/Readme.md

 # Readme

 A program to generate sailing allocations for camp.
 All names have been randomly generated.
 Phase 1 is working (generates allocations for entire camp).
+Below is a video overview.

 [![Click to view video](https://img.youtube.com/vi/Zymmi5Wx6Xg/0.jpg)](https://www.youtube.com/watch?v=Zymmi5Wx6Xg)